 Ideally located at the heart of many major transport routes, the city is open to the world around it.
 It is easily accessible and attractive, with a motorway and an international airport, as well as the recently opened second part of the high-speed rail line between Paris and Bordeaux, which places Tours at the centre of the Atlantic network.

 The historic MAME site (a creation and innovation centre) has become the epicentre of French Tech Loire Valley and home to emerging new technologies.
 Building on its past, Tours has now established itself as an important cluster of research and training.
 Its Regional University Hospital and University, with a total of 30,000 students including 11% from abroad, play a major role in this success.

-Tours was traditionally known as the ‘Garden of France’ and it has preserved this heritage with no less than 600 hectares of green space.
-In 2017, the “Observatoire des Villes Vertes”, the organisation that oversees the development of green spaces in French towns and cities, named Tours as the French city with the greatest amount of greenery.
-The ‘art de vivre’ in Tours also extends to food and gastronomy with the creation of the “Cité Internationale de la Gastronomie”; the city boasts outstanding architectural heritage as well as a thriving cultural scene for all tastes and ages.
+Tours has been traditionally known as the "Garden of France" and it has preserved this heritage with no less than 400 hectares of green spaces.
+In 2017, the organisation that oversees the development of green spaces in French towns and cities named Tours as the French city with the greatest amount of greenery.
+The art de vivre in Tours also extends to its cuisine, with the creation of the Cité Internationale de la Gastronomie; the city boasts an outstanding architectural heritage as well as a thriving cultural scene for all tastes and ages.

 A sporting city